-For any FDA-approved or FDA-cleared microarrays where the laboratory plans to claim the test as FDA-approved/cleared, the approved protocol and intended use (usually included in the package insert) must be followed.
-The laboratory must verify that it can obtain comparable performance specifications as those established by the manufacturer with regard to accuracy, precision, and reportable range of results.
+For any FDA-cleared/approved microarrays where the laboratory plans to claim the test as FDA-cleared/approved, the approved protocol and intended use (usually included in the package insert) must be followed.
+The laboratory must verify that it can obtain comparable performance specifications as those established by the manufacturer with regards to accuracy, precision, and reportable range of results.
+Any modification to the FDA-cleared/approved use of the product (as specified in the package insert) will be considered as off-label use, and therefore the microarray must then be validated as a non-FDA-cleared/approved platform.

 At the onset of verification, pass/fail criteria for the verification protocol should be established.
+Each laboratory should define the pass/fail criteria for quality control metrics at various steps of the assay.
 If the prespecified acceptance criteria are not met, and a repeat or evaluation of the reasons for the failure does not resolve the concern, the laboratory should consider whether or not the array is appropriate for clinical testing.

 Accuracy testing will measure the ability of the platform and software to detect known abnormalities.
-The accuracy evaluation is accomplished by running a series of previously characterized abnormal cases (this may be accomplished through sharing samples with an established laboratory).
+The accuracy evaluation is accomplished by running a series of previously characterized abnormal samples (this may be accomplished through sharing samples with an established laboratory).
 A minimum of 15 cases is recommended.
 To the extent possible, the laboratory should use abnormal samples that represent abnormalities that the array is designed to detect.
 This evaluation should include both a comparison of the findings from the region(s) expected to be abnormal as well as a comparison of the rest of the genome analyzed by the platform.
 The laboratory must document the concordance of the expected results and any unexpected findings.
-Because this technology may detect true alterations not previously identified, any unexpected findings that fall within the determined reportable range (as defined in "Validation of a new platform for the laboratory" section) should be further investigated to determine whether the finding represents true biological variation.
-This will involve the use of an alternative technology or microarray platform for correlation of the unexpected finding.
+Because this technology may detect true alterations not previously identified, any unexpected findings that fall within the determined reportable range (as defined in the "Validation of a new CMA test for the laboratory" section) should be further investigated to determine whether the finding represents true biological variation.
+This may involve the use of an alternative technology, e.g., multiplex ligation-dependent probe amplification (MLPA), quantitative polymerase chain reaction (qPCR), FISH, or a different microarray platform for correlation of the unexpected finding.

 Precision testing should measure the reproducibility of repeated tests for the same result.
 The precision of the platform is established by running a minimum of two abnormal samples, each run multiple times in separate experiments.
 The concordance of the repeated runs should be documented, and any alterations should be considered (variability of breakpoints, calls, and potential reasons for variation, i.e., segmental duplication-rich region) as they pertain to the reportable range, functional resolution, and potential variability around breakpoints.
 Some variability around breakpoints may be expected due to segmental duplications and individual probe performance.
-Precision testing can allow for an assessment of breakpoint variability that does not alter the clinical interpretation.
+Precision testing can allow for an assessment of breakpoints and potential impact on the clinical interpretation.
 Breakpoint variability that does not alter the clinical interpretation would be less concerning than variability that does alter the interpretation.
 Samples with multiple abnormalities are preferable as they maximize the number of findings for the precision study.